-It is also possible to take boats down the river from Iquitos in Peru to Santa Rosa, just across the river from Leticia, or up the river from Manaus in Brazil to Tabitinga, the town just across the land border from Leticia.
+It is also possible to take a boat down the river from Iquitos in Peru to Santa Rosa, just across the river from Leticia, or up the river from Manaus in Brazil to Tabitinga, the town just across the land border from Leticia.
 You could also do a flight one way and a boat one way if you’re planning a longer trip that takes you through more than one country.

 Accommodations in Leticia

 In Leticia proper, there are a range of options of places to stay.
 There are backpacker and traveler hostels.
 There are standard hotels with all the amenities you would expect elsewhere.
 There are even boutique hotels, luxury bungalows, and an all-inclusive Decameron resort.

 If you’re looking to get a bit more of the adventurous experience, there are hostels, lodges, and cabins outside of town as well.
 While not really in the jungle, jungle, more like the beginning of the beginning of the jungle, it’s still neat to stay out of civilization a bit.
 Remember, you are visiting the Amazon.
 There are even some places that offer tree houses and a house boat on the Amazon River itself you can stay in!